Wesleyan-Media-Project/ad_goal_classifier/README.md

 ## 3. Results Storage

-The output data for the scripts in this repo is in `csv` format, with the path to each specific output being specified under output data when the code itself is looked at.
+The output data for the scripts in this repo is in `.csv` format – the name and location of each output file is specified in the script that creates it.
 For example, the output data for `05_binomial_goal_clf_inference_fb_118m.py` is stored at `data/ad_goal_rf_fb_128m.csv.gz`.
 The data for all scripts are stored in the data folder, while the trained models that are created with the `03_binomial_goal_clf_train.py` are in the models folder.

 ## 4. Training data